 What is Chamomile Tea?

 Chamomile tea is derived from flowers and buds of the chamomile plant.
 Caffeine-free and gluten-free, it can be enjoyed by a variety of people regardless of health concerns, as it won’t cause anxiety or an upset stomach.
-Traditionally, it is a bedtime tea heralded for calming effects.
-The tea is created by steeping chamomile flowers in a cup or pot of hot water.
+Traditionally, it is a bedtime tea heralded for its calming effects.

 What Does Chamomile Tea Taste Like?